-EBCE has partnered with the Bay Area Regional Energy Network (BayREN), and Stopwaste.Org, the Alameda County Waste Management Authority, to offer qualified industry professionals funding to reduce the installation costs of high efficiency heat pump water heaters in our service area.
-The only thing you, as a customer, need to do is make sure you are working with an installer who has been approved by the program.
+EBCE has partnered with the Bay Area Regional Energy Network (BayREN) and Stopwaste to offer qualified industry professionals funding to reduce the installation costs of high-efficiency heat pump water heaters in our service area.
+The only thing you, as a customer, need to do is make sure you are working with an installer who has been enrolled in the program.

-The Bay Area Regional Energy Network (BayREN) provides a $1,000 incentive through the Home+ Energy Efficiency Program, which can be combined with the EBCE incentive, for an overall reduction of $2,000 of the installed project cost.
+The Bay Area Regional Energy Network (BayREN) also provides a $1,000 incentive through the Home+ Energy Efficiency Program (PDF), which can be combined with the EBCE incentive, for an overall reduction of $2,000 of the installed project cost.
 Get started with BayREN by contacting a Home Energy Advisor at (866) 878-6008 and let them know EBCE sent you, or click the button below.
-Click here to find a program eligible contractor in Alameda County, or click below to get details about program incentives.
+Click here (PDF) to find a program eligible contractor in Alameda County, or click below to get details about program incentives.